ccTCP/RFC/RFC-ClassModel.md

 ```

 #### Interface
+The interface represents Layer 1 in the TCP/IP reference model.
 The interface is bound to a side, will inject itself into the computers event stack(via eventhook above) and is able to hold listener functions to call, when modem_messages arrive.
+You can create the interface at any time, but (auto)enabling it needs the peripheral to be present.
+The interface will auto-disable, when the peripheral is removed at that side, and auto-enabled, when it's present again after an auto-disable.
 ##### Constructor
 ```lua
 --new(side, hook, auto)